-- pregnant or planning to become pregnant.
-Prolonged use of NUCYNTA tablets during pregnancy can cause withdrawal symptoms in your newborn baby that could be life-threatening if not recognized and treated. - breastfeeding.
-NUCYNTA tablets pass into breast milk and may harm your baby. - living in a household where there are small children or someone who has abused street or prescription drugs.

-taking prescription or over-the-counter medicines, vitamins, or herbal supplements.
+- are breastfeeding.
+NUCYNTA tablets pass into breast milk and may harm your baby. - are living in a household where there are small children or someone who has abused street or prescription drugs. - are taking prescription or over-the-counter medicines, vitamins, or herbal supplements.
 Taking NUCYNTA tablets with certain other medicines can cause serious side effects that could lead to death.